 Nope.
 We're just using our resources, networks, and privileges to create opportunity and hold space for connection and celebration in a sustainable, conscious, and community-centered way.

-CelebrateWomxn845 was founded and is run by Jamie Sanin, an artist, educator, and organizer from the Hudson Valley.
+CelebrateWomxn845 was founded and is run by Jamie Sanin (she/they), an artist, educator, and organizer from the Hudson Valley.
 Right now, we collaborate with different artists, organizers, and volunteers on each individual event.

 How can I work with CelebrateWomxn845?